kevinlin1/kevinlin1.github.io/cs61a/index.md

   - [Tammy's *Course Advice*][tammy advice].
   - The **Intro** to [James Maa's *A Beginner's Guide to Computer Science*][james maa advice].
 (Recommended: [*Productivity Hacking Guide*][james maa productivity].)

 We've got a long road ahead of us but we can make it to the finish line together!
-CS 61A is by no means an easy class and it's very common for students to fall behind so I really encourage you to find a group of study buddies.
-After all, [*"life is better with a partner."*][syllabus]
+CS 61A is by no means an easy class and it's very common for students to fall behind so I encourage you to find a group of study buddies. [*Life is better with a partner.*][syllabus]

-You can always get in touch with me [over email][kevinlin1@berkeley.edu], visit my regular office hours listed above, or [meet me by appointment][calendar appointment] (email me if no time works).
+You can always get in touch with me [over email][kevinlin1@berkeley.edu], visit my regular office hours listed above, or [meet me by appointment][calendar appointment].

 **Welcome to CS 61A!**